polar-app/polar-app/docs/HTML_VIEWER_TODO.md

 # TODO:

+- The new Capture UI is mostly working..
+80% .. but it locks up the main Electron process after it runs.

 - maybe one way to apply CSS style to an element could be to:
     - CSS hide the original
     - make a clone of it, including style,